The-DFIR-Report/DFIR-Artifacts/README.md

 - Enable self-paced learning and skill development in a controlled environment

 ## Application Process
-When a JotForm link is present in the repository, it indicates that we are actively seeking analyst candidates for a specific case.
+When a position has a green status indicator (🟢) and an active JotForm link, it indicates that we are actively seeking analyst candidates for that specific case.

 ---